GISH123/Cathay-Holdings-CIP-Projects-for-Interpretable-Machine-Learning/README.md

 using 250 data points
 Too time consuming, on AWS xlarge instance, it has to run at least 5 days or more
 I didnt finished training this model,but it should work.
 Feel free to use if you want

+### 8/30/2019
+Final upload, a small change to README, and add final powerpoint file